jfilak/sapcli/doc/commands/strust.md

 ## createidentity

-Creates a new (or replaces an existing) STRUSTR Identity.
+Creates a new (or replaces an existing) STRUST Identity.
 The description will be store under the current users language settings.

 ```bash